c3sr/scope/README.md

     cmake -DCMAKE_BUILD_TYPE=Release -DUSE_CUDA_EVENTS=ON ..
     make

+The build system uses Hunter to download all dependencies.
+If you have trouble downloading dependencies, [check to make sure](docs/hunter_problems.md) Hunter/CMake can use SSL.
+Or you can forego Hunter entirely and [provide your own dependencies](docs/build_without_hunter.md).

 if you get errors about nvcc not supporting your gcc compiler, then you may want to use

     cmake -DCMAKE_BUILD_TYPE=Release -DUSE_CUDA_EVENTS=ON -DCMAKE_CUDA_HOST_COMPILER=`which gcc-6` ..